alexmingoia/jsx-transform/README.md

 * `renameAttrs` dictionary of attribute names and their replacements.
 For example, `{'class': 'className'}` will replace all `class` attributes with `className`.
 This is useful for writing more HTML-like JSX.
+* `docblockUnkownTags` Handle unknown tags like known tags, except passing them as an object. (default: false).

 ## BSD Licensed